wobsoriano/vue-motion-one/docs/api/v-animate.md

 ### Nuxt 3

-To use the `v-animate` directive in Nuxt 3, create a file in your plugins folder and add this:
+To use the `v-animate` directive globally in Nuxt 3, create a file in your plugins folder and add this:

 ```ts
 // plugins/motion.ts